hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/getting_started.rst

 Installation
 ------------

-The latest release version of hdl_registers can be installed from `PyPI <https://pypi.org/project/hdl-registers/>`__ with the command
+The latest release version of hdl-registers can be installed from `PyPI <https://pypi.org/project/hdl-registers/>`__ with the command

 .. code-block:: shell